NREL's Home Energy Management System—foresee

 In partnership with BlockCypher, NREL used blockchain technology to stage a simple, distributed energy marketplace between two simulated home energy systems.
 Researchers demonstrated this distributed energy marketplace in the Energy System Integration Facility's (ESIF's) Systems Performance Laboratory, where two realistic home energy systems, including foresee, exchanged energy according to a blockchain-based smart contract.
-To learn more about this demonstration, see the ESIF website.
+Learn more about this project.

 Local Voltage Forecasting and Voltage Regulation

 Buildings can have a significant effect on the local portions of the electric grid.
 Especially in places where distributed renewables are being adopted more quickly, high-voltage conditions can occur when many rooftop solar panels produce more power than buildings are simultaneously using.
 NREL developed a predictive methodology for forecasting high voltages, which allows foresee to shift when appliances use energy to overcome this voltage issue.
 In utility terms, this service is called "voltage regulation."

 NREL is applying this forecasting tool to help the Hawaiian Electric Companies (HECO) understand its options by validating several voltage regulation strategies, making specific use of advanced inverters with voltage support functions, and their integration with controllable end-use devices.
 This work has included an aggregation study and research into how smart-load shifting can enable higher penetrations of PV.